-Valor Jets have just wrapped up the 2016 year and the future is already looking positive for corporate and private aviation.
-Prices of aircraft are at an all-time low and the market is flooded with exciting choices to choose from.
-Some might say, “That’s not exactly a positive thing,” but you have to look at it with a different perspective.
-With the UK’s Brexit and the Presidential Election, 2016 was a year of uncertainty for many.
+We have just wrapped up 2016 and the future is already looking positive for corporate and private aviation.
+Prices of aircraft are at an all-time low and the market is flooded with exciting aircraft to choose from.
+Some might say that’s not exactly a positive thing, but you have to look at it with a different perspective.
+With the UK’s Brexit and the U.S. presidential election, 2016 was a year of uncertainty for many.
 This is evident with an almost 5% drop in total aircraft transactions since 2015.
-Right now, there are more aircraft on the market than there are buyers, meaning, it’s a buyer’s market.
-Combine that with the new President’s announcement to lower corporate taxes, bring back American jobs, and boost the economy, the view of a sudden boom in aircraft sales is beginning to show itself on the horizon.
+Right now, there are more aircraft on the market than there are buyers, meaning it’s a buyer’s market.
+Combine that with President Trump’s announcement to lower corporate taxes, bring back American jobs, and boost the economy, the view of a sudden boom in aircraft sales is beginning to show itself on the horizon.

-For the first time in history, the Dow Jones Industrial average busted through the 20,000-mark.
-To be fair, it did drop slightly with recent immigration reforms, but only to 19,945.62 (as of February 1st at 10 am EST).
-Not exactly enough to spook the market.
-With the announcement that the President plans to cut corporate taxes, this means that corporations will have more liquidity to reallocate and grow their infrastructure and buy more assets.
-With the President announcing to cut corporate taxes and being a public advocate of private aviation, this could encourage new purchases of private jets.
+For the first time in history, the Dow Jones industrial average broke through the 20,000 mark.
+With the President’s announcement to cut corporate taxes, corporations will now have more liquidity to reallocate, grow their infrastructure and buy more assets.
+This could encourage new purchases of private jets.

-Aviation is something America is renowned for.
-It is a well-known fact that North America alone holds over 50% of the aviation market.
-But it isn’t just the buying power that keeps the market moving.
-It is the technology and innovation it produces for the entire transportation industry, and the jobs it creates as well.
-As the 5-year performance evaluation graph shows, a positive trend line in the number of aircraft transactions has occurred from 2012-2016, but only slightly.
-Used aircraft sales may well outperform new aircraft sales, but you’ve got to remember; the majority of the market cash flow occurs in the factory maintenance and operations sector.
+America is renowned for aviation.
+It is a well-known fact that North America alone holds over 50% of the aviation market, but it isn’t just the buying power that keeps the market moving.
+It is the technology and innovation it produces for the entire transportation industry and the jobs it creates.
+As the 5-year performance evaluation graph shows, a positive but slight trend line in the number of aircraft transactions has occurred from 2012-2016.
+Pre-owned aircraft sales may well outperform new aircraft sales, but the majority of the market cash flow occurs in the factory maintenance and operations sector.
 This provides an abundance of revenue streams and jobs even after a new factory aircraft sale is completed.
-An FAA report in 2014 stated that the civil aviation industry alone supports 11.8 million jobs and accounts for $1.5 trillion in total economic activity.
+An FAA report in 2014 stated that the civil aviation industry alone supports $11.8 million highly skilled jobs and accounts for $1.5 trillion in total economic activity.
 This makes aviation one of the most important industries in the country.

 Buying Used Instead of New